 Going to the salon can be an expensive treat — ask any girl who has ever gotten a full head of highlights and been shocked by paying as much as $300.
 This cost completely depends on where you live.
 Whether your motivation is to save a little cash or to avoid harsh dyes and chemicals, we’ve rounded up some of the best homemade formulas to naturally lighten hair with ingredients that you probably already have in your pantry.

-• Lemon Juice
+#1: Lemon Juice

 Create a mixture of half lemon juice and half water in a spray bottle and then douse your strands.
-It’s important to note that lemons are activated by heat, so this method is most effective when spending a day out in the sun.
+It’s important to note that lemons are activated by heat, so this method is most effective and fast when spending a day out in the sun.
 Without sun it will give a less noticeable result.

-Ingredients:• ½ Cup Baking Soda
+#3: Baking Soda

 Aside from brightening up your color, this method also helps cleanse hair of any product build-up.
 Although, it is important to note that getting the consistency just right can be a little bit tricky.
 If the mixture is too thin, it won’t properly coat the hair, but if the mixture is too thick, it will dry out too quickly and won’t lighten your locks.
 Start off with approximately half a cup of baking soda and add it to warm water and play with the proportions until you get it just right.

 Cinnamon is one of the few hair lightening options that can brighten your hair, leave it healthier and stronger than it was before.
 Because it has antioxidants, cinnamon can serve as a natural sunscreen and protect your hair from harmful UV rays.
 Simply mix cinnamon with a palmful of your conditioner to form a thick paste, slather all over your hair and leave it on overnight to work its magic.
 This ingredient won’t damage hair, so feel free to repeat this method for brighter, bolder highlights.

 - cotton balls or a spray bottle;